LogicFan/Boost.DLL/README.md

+# About This Branch

+The goal for this branch is to remove all depandency from boost, whereas preserve the functionality of the Boost.DLL library.

+The following text are from orignal repo.

 # [Boost Dynamic Library Load (Boost.DLL)](http://boost.org/libs/dll)

 Boost.DLL is a part of the [Boost C++ Libraries](http://github.com/boostorg).
 It is a library for comfortable work with DLL and DSO.